 Each year, 40 Girls Prep scholars travel to West Point, NY for civil engineering workshops to build truss bridges and cantilever structures.
 Beginning in June 2018, a group of Girls Prep 6th and 7th grade scholars will participate in the rigorous West Point Middle School STEM Workshop, a three-day, residential program of hands-on STEM activities taught by cadet mentors.

 At Public Prep, we strive to nurture the whole scholar - mind and body.
 We offer a rigorous, well-balanced curriculum taught by content-certified specialists, and scholars also participate in "specials" that expand their creativity and promote a healthy lifestyle.
-These programs help students develop skills such as self-expression, perseverance, and improving based on feedback early on in life that will help carry them through college and ultimately lead fulfilling lives.
+These programs help students develop skills such as self-expression, perseverance, and improving based on feedback early on in life that will help carry them through college and help them lead fulfilling lives.

 Students learn to sing in healthy voices, and learn to play instruments such as hand percussion, xylophones, drums, recorder, and more!
 Students will also learn how to read and write music notation.